gbif/data-blog/content/post/2018-11-19-gbif-multimedia.md

 ## Formats

-I explained in the previous paragraph that GBIF integrates only images, sound and videos for now.
+I explained in the previous paragraph that GBIF integrates only images, sound and videos.
 But which formats are supported?

 In practice, any format that can be interpreted by [Apache Tika](https://github.com/apache/tika) is supported.
 This should include the formats in this [IANA Media Type list](https://www.iana.org/assignments/media-types/media-types.xhtml) (now called MIME types).